 BRIGGS, Henry George.
 Bombay 20.10.1824 — Bombay 4.7.1872.
 British Merchant, Traveller, and Orientalist.
-Son of Henry B. In 1843 travelled in South Africa, in 1845 in China.
-1846 settled at the office of Briggs & Co. in Bombay.
-For a while lived in Karachi (1854/55), then from 1856 Assistant Secretary at Bombay to the G.I.P.
+Son of Henry Briggs.
+In 1843 travelled in South Africa, in 1845 in China.
+In 1846 settled at the office of Briggs & Co. in Bombay.
+For a while lived in Karachi (1854/55), then from 1856 Assistant Secretary in Bombay to the G.I.P.
 Railway, 1860-62 Secretary to the Bombay Municipality.
 Merchant in Bombay, lost his firm in 1865, and after travelling in Gujarat entered the Public Works Department in Calcutta.
 In May 1872 returned to Bombay and soon died.

 – The Nizam, his history and relations with the British government.
 1-2.
 423+417 p.
 L. 1861.